Sealing Records of Injunctions

 There is currently no specific law that allows for the expunction of records concerning Petitions for Injunctions.
 The only possibility is to "seal" the record.
 Sealing these records derives from the Florida Rule of Judicial Administration 2.420.
 It does not grant all the protections of a regular sealing (under s.
 943.0585, Fla.
 Stat.).

-I represent people that want the record of an injunction sealed by the court.
+I only represent people that want the record of an injunction sealed if the injunction was denied by the court.

 Florida Rule of Judicial Administration 2.420